-- A: Highest level, showing excellence - B: Performance is good, but not the highest level - C: Performance is adequate - D: Performance is less than adequate - F: Course requirements have not been met - WF: Withdrawal with Fail - I: Incomplete Performance has been incomplete due to circumstances beyond the student's control.
-Work was passing at the time. - W: Withdrawal Student was permitted to drop the course. - AU: Audit Student was enrolled on a non-credit basis - CR: Credit by examination Credit = grade "C" or better - TR: Transfer credit - NC: No Credit Below passing on challenge examination - P: Pass Student passed the course which was offered on a pass/no-pass basis - NP: No pass Performance is unsatisfactory of the course which was offered on a Pass/No pass basis. - IP: In progress Performance is satisfactory, but a final grade is not yet assigned.
+- A: Highest level, showing excellence - B: Performance is good, but not the highest level - C: Performance is adequate - D: Performance is less than adequate - F: Course requirements have not been met - WF: Withdrawal with Fail Drop a course after the eighth week.
+The class credits and grade will not be used in the cumulative GPA calculation. - I: Incomplete Satisfactory performance, but could not complete the course due to special circumstances.
+The class credits and grade will not be used in the cumulative GPA calculation. - W: Withdrawal Authorization to drop a course before the end of eighth week.
+The class credits and grade will not be used in the cumulative GPA calculation. - AU: Audit Students was enrolled on a non-credit basis.
+A Non-Credit course has zero credits and the grade does not count towards the cumulative GPA calculation. - CR: Credit by examination Credit = grade "C" or better - TR: Transfer credit Only the credits are transferred.
+The grade is not transferred. - NC: No Credit Failure on challenge examination

+- P: Pass Student passed the course which was offered on a pass/no-pass basis - NP: No pass Performance is unsatisfactory of the course which was offered on a Pass/No pass basis. - IP: In progress Performance is satisfactory, but a final grade is not yet assigned.
 This applies to work normally exceeding beyond one trimester - U: Unauthorized incomplete The student did not withdraw from the course but failed to complete course requirements.
-For purposes of a grade point average, this symbol is equivalent to an "F" - RD: Report delayed Indicates a grade has not yet been turned in by the instructor. - RP: Course is repeated
+For purposes of a grade point average, this symbol is equivalent to an "F" - RD: Report delayed Indicates a grade has not yet been turned in by the instructor. - RP: Repeating the course; previous grade is replaced and will not count toward graduation credits or cumulative GPA.